Stemanz/restring/README.md

 **Help**: Opens a dialog that briefly outlines the procedure.

-**Help**: Opens the default browser at the clustermap help section.
+**Online Manual**: Opens the default browser at the clustermap help section.

 **Close**: Closes the window.